AONIEX/Portfolio/honours.markdown

   <div style="flex:1;">
     <p>
       My Honours Project explores procedural weapon generation, focusing on the creation of fully parametric swords built at runtime.
-The system constructs blades, guards, hilts, and pommels using mathematical rules, shape grammars, and mesh‑generation algorithms.
+The system constructs the blades using mathematical rules, shape grammars, and mesh‑generation algorithms.
+Afterwards the appropriate hilt, guards and pommels are attached.
     </p>
     <p>
       The goal is to create a flexible, extensible tool capable of producing thousands of